noeleo/raft/README.md

 -----
 Unit tests to test the Leader Election Implementation of RAFT in Bud are located in the /test directory.

 NOTE: Election timeouts are dependent on processor speed.
-On a 2.26 Ghz Core 2 Duo, the timeout is benchmarked at 100 + rand (100) [in the range of 100 to 200 ms].
-Should you have a slower processor you will need to increase the timeout; if you have a faster processor you will need to decrease the timeout.
+On a 2.26 Ghz Core 2 Duo, the timeout runs well at 300-800ms.

 ### Timer Tests
 The test suite for the SnoozeTimer module is in test_timer.rb.
 These tests test the following cases: